 High School Diploma and Advanced Placement courses

-Apply directly to the school as soon as possible as many schools have waiting lists.
-Admission procedures vary from school to school but it is advised to apply early to secure a place, otherwise your option may not be available at the time of your move.
-However, you might be able to gain admission part way through a year as the student population in international schools can be transient.
+Admission procedures vary from school to school but it is advised to apply to the school as soon as possible, as many schools have waiting lists.
+Otherwise, your option may not be available at the time of your move.
+However, it may be possible to gain admission mid-year, as the student population in international schools can be transient.

-For more information on choosing and applying to international schools in Switzerland, see Expatica's guide to Swiss schools: local, private, bilingual and international schools in Switzerland.
+For more information on choosing and applying to international schools in Switzerland, see Expatica’s guide to Swiss schools: state, private, bilingual and international schools in Switzerland.

 - British School Bern